Let’s talk about cars for a second.

 That’s why it’s always so puzzling when companies invest in an LED sign (or any marketing medium, for that matter), then turn around and neglect it after a week.

 They don’t invest any time into getting it set up with a professional-looking design.
-They fail to come up with even a basic content plan for how and when to change their message.
+They fail to create unique content, or come up with even a basic content plan for how and when to change their message.
 Those companies are basically leaving their advertising up to chance.

 Some business owners think high-tech advertisement media are on autopilot.
 That’s not how it works.